 Disability studies examines disability as a social, cultural, historical, and political phenomenon rather than focusing on its clinical, medical, or therapeutic aspects.
 It is an interdisciplinary and multidisciplinary field that draws on scholarship from diverse disciplines, including anthropology, architecture, the arts, communication and media studies, cultural studies, economics, gender studies, geography, global studies, history, law, literature, medicine, nursing, philosophy, policy studies, political science, religious studies, social work, and sociology.

-The certificate program helps students expand their knowledge and awareness of disability issues and prepare for careers in public life.
+The certificate program helps students expand their knowledge and awareness of disability issues and prepare for careers in a variety of fields.
 Its multidisciplinary nature makes disability studies a good complement to a broad range of undergraduate majors.

 Students who complete the certificate develop: